365id-AB/idverification-ios/README.md

 ## Project setup

+### Package distribution

+#### Swift Package

+The 365id Id Verification SDK is distributed as a Swift Package.
+You can add it as you add any other swift package.
+Swift Package support was added in version 2.1.x.

-### Cocoapods
+#### Cocoapods

-The 365id Id Verification SDK is distributed as a Cocoapod, therefore **you are required to use Cocoapods 1.9.0 or newer** This could change depending on demand for other packaging systems.
+The 365id Id Verification SDK is distributed as a Cocoapod, therefore **you are required to use Cocoapods 1.14.3 or newer** This could change depending on demand for other packaging systems.

 1. If you are not yet using Cocoapods in your project, first run `sudo gem install cocoapods` followed by `pod init`.
 (For further information on installing Cocoapods, [click here](https://guides.cocoapods.org/using/getting-started.html#installation).)